 Personal Safety Policies

 If you carry a mobile phone, it is your responsibility and you must notify your Head of Year.
 Phones must not be used in school and should be switched off during the school day.
 If you do bring a phone it is for emergency use only on your journey to and from the school.
-If a phone is used irresponsibly during the school day, it will be confiscated and returned directly to your parents.
-There is a payphone near the Entrance Hall, which you may use in emergency, but you must ask permission from a member of staff.
+If a phone is used irresponsibly during the school day, it will be confiscated by a member of staff.
+There is an office phone on the reception desk, which you may use in emergency, but you must ask permission from the main office staff.